Starting with GIT using GitHub. How to create a new repository, and What is GitHub?

-Already decided that you want to use the git, a new or an existing project.
-Where (on git server) to put the project repository?
+If you already decided that you want to use Git for a new or an existing project?
+Where (on the git server) to put the project repository?
 So that there can be secure access to the developers or contributors.
 There are various options for a git server.

-- Install a git server on a local machine in the office LAN and others can access using VPN.
+- Install a git server on a local machine in the office LAN so employees can access it using a VPN.

-- Use a server in any data center with public IP, the no need to have a VPN.
+- Use a server in any data center with public IP.
+Then no need to have a VPN.

-As per the source, GitHub is a company in the United States that provides hosting servers for the Git, a version control system.
-Now it is the part of Microsoft after 2018.
-Along with the server, GitHub provides other useful features that make git more easy and rich.
-Few are like, WiKIs, Uses level access control, defect tracking, etc.
+As per the source, GitHub is a company in the United States that provides hosting servers for Git, a version control system.
+Now it is part of Microsoft after 2018.
+Along with the server, GitHub offers other valuable features that make it easier and richer.
+Few are like, WiKIs, User level access control, defect tracking, etc.

-For the cost the company offers free and paid plans.
+For the cost, the company offers free and paid plans.
 For starters, free plans are suitable.
-When work gets bigger you may opt for the professional versions.
+When work gets more extensive, you may opt for a professional version.

 OpenSource Project and GitHub?

-For opensource, it is the best option as no setup cost and already tested with millions of users.
+Open-source is the best option as there is no setup cost, and millions of users have already tested it.

-There are other companies also, that are providing repository servers for git.
+There are other companies also those are providing repository servers for Git.
 Bitbucket and Github are famous ones.
-In this tutorial, we will describe the GitHub only.
+In this tutorial, we will describe GitHub only.
 We will use the basic, which is free.

-Other than the git server, as a company does many other things.
-E.g failovers, regular backups.
-So that you do not need to worry about disaster.
-If you have all on your there will be a huge cost to maintain the servers.
-With GitHub you have a full uses access level management to protect the source code.
+Other than the git server, a company does many other things.
+E.g., failovers and regular backups.
+So that you do not need to worry about disaster; if you have it all on your own, maintaining the servers will be a considerable cost.
+With GitHub, you have full individual user-level access management to protect the source code.

 |Features||GitHub server||Own Server|